BC-GB/Project-Portfolio/README.md

 <img width="2560" height="1600" alt="Dashboard" src="https://github.com/user-attachments/assets/caed2e6b-5293-4aa4-8cbc-494288adb7bf" />

 <!-- Context -->
-Throughout the day, we often rely on separate websites and apps for different needs: a calendar for commitments, a task manager for priorities, news sites for market updates and a weather app for forecasts.
+Throughout the day, we often rely on separate websites and apps for different needs: a calendar for commitments, a task app for priorities, news sites for market updates and a weather app for forecasts.

 <!-- Complication -->
 In practice, keeping up with them meant opening each one separately just to see what was current.
 Updating a task or calendar commitment required another visit to its original app.